Hurricane Ian nears Florida landfall with 155 mph winds - NewsBreak

 “With the higher intensity you’re going to see more extensive wind damage,” University of Miami hurricane researcher Brian McNoldy said.
 “The larger wind field means that more people will experience those storm-force winds.”

-The most damaging winds could hit a coastline where the population has jumped sevenfold since 1970, according to the U.S. Census.
+The most damaging winds could hit a coastline where the population has jumped sevenfold since 1970.

 Ash Dugney warily watched ocean water being sucked out below a Tampa Bay pier Wednesday morning.
 He said he didn’t trust Tampa’s storm drainage system to keep his corner tuxedo rental business safe from flooding that he said has happened even during mild storms.